sickozell/SickoCV/README.md

 Actually WRN  it's meant to be used connected to a led programmable midi controller.

 For example: "MIDI TO GATE" module wired to ARM input and WRN output wired to "GATE TO MIDI".
-With a configuration like this, sequencers or audio can be launched from controller having a visual led feedback, everything clock-synced.
+With a configuration like this, sequencers or audio can be clock-sync launched from controller having a visual led feedback.

 ### Calcs
 ##### calculates sums, differences, multiplications, divisions and averages of 3 CV inputs

-a, b and c are the inputs.
+A, B and C are the inputs.
 The output tables provide simple math calculation and averages between these inputs.
+U/B (Unipolar/Bipolar) switch will set the range of the outputs from 0/10V or -5/+5v.

 ### Toggler
 ##### Stereo signal toggle switch (flip flop) router, ASR envelope with VCA
-TOGGLE mode:
+- TOGGLE mode

 on receiving a trigger on TRG/GATE input, it will send the L+(R) inputs to L+(R) outputs and set the GATE output to high.
 On next trigger it will interrupt L+(R) output and set the GATE output to low.